Clonazepam is not normally used to treat opioid withdrawals and can increase the risk of addiction and a fatal overdose if the person relapses.

-Sometimes people will attempt to detox from opiates on their own at home.
+Sometimes, people will attempt to detox from opiates on their own at home.
 They may use clonazepam as part of this effort.
-This is risky in many ways.
-Detox should be done under medical supervision, and clonazepam shouldn’t be used without the direction of a physician.
+This is also risky in many ways.
+Detox is safer under medical supervision, and clonazepam shouldn’t be used without the direction of a physician.

 What Medications Do Help With Opioid Withdrawal?

 Other medications are better suited to deal with symptoms of insomnia and anxiety without the fear of becoming physically dependent on a different medication.
 While there are a variety of medications that may be used to treat opioid addiction, individuals wanting medical help should consult with a doctor about which options are best for their specific, unique situation.

 Continue reading at Medication-Assisted Treatment for Opioid Addiction